Bhupesh-V/Bhupesh-V.github.io/_posts/2025-05-10-minimalist-guide-git-clone.md

 ---
 layout: post
 comments: true
-title: The minimalist's guide to cloning git repositories
+title: A minimalist's guide to cloning git repositories
 description: A look at 10 different ways to clone a git repository by optimizing for size.
 tags: git
 ---